mikaelmicheline/digitalmenu/README.md

 Then, access:

 - **http://localhost:8080**: landing page
-- **http://localhost:8080/company/MarvelousCakes**: a cake store as an example of digital menu
+- **http://localhost:8080/company/MarvelousCakes**: a cake store menu as an example